 Secure a local veterinarian appointment for a wellness exam within a few days of bringing home your new family member.
 Starting your vet search and making that first appointment should be done before the dog is in your possession.
 Good vets get booked up early!

 - Ideally your vet will have familiarity with the JA breed.
-See Raising Your Japanese Akita Puppy Series for suggestions on how to identify a well qualified vet.
+See Raising Your Japanese Akitainu Puppy Series for suggestions on how to identify a well qualified vet.
 If you already have an established relationship with a vet who hasn’t had much experience with the breed, be proactive, speak up and let the doctor know what you’ve learned on your own.
-What you know may be the clue that’s needed in a life or death situation for your Japanese Akita.
+What you know may be the clue that’s needed in a life or death situation for your Japanese Akitainu.

 - Locate the nearest 24-hr emergency vet and your local poison control number and always keep their numbers handy.
 Make sure everyone in the household has access to this information.
 This safety principle also goes for the breeder’s contact information in case of non-urgent healthcare situations.
 Reputable breeders are happy to offer suggestions or advice to their puppy owners.